ASESINOELDIOS/Inverse-Block-Matrix/README.md

 Licence : [GPLv2](https://github.com/ASESINOELDIOS/Inverse-Block-Matrix/blob/main/LICENSE)<br>
 REFERENCES:  https://www.python.org/, https://numba.pydata.org/<br>
-Description: Parallel implementation for the Inverse of a block matrix.<br> The code is developped to support the paper, <br> ``Parallel Inversion of Matrices with Simultaneously Diagonalizable Blocks, by D. Lazaridis, K.A.Draziotis and N.L.
-Tsitsas.``
+Description: Parallel implementation for the Inverse of a block matrix.<br> The algorithm is analyzed in the following paper <br> ``Parallel Inversion of Matrices with Simultaneously Diagonalizable Blocks, by D. Lazaridis, K.A.Draziotis and N.L.
+Tsitsas.``<br>
+The accompanying code has been designed to facilitate experimental investigations into the algorithm proposed in this paper.

 ## Requirements
 The code is written in Python 3.
 The packages needed are numba and numpy (for install provide ``$pip install numba`` for a linux based OS).<br>